Run federated searches

 | join left = L right = R where L.UniqueCarrier = R.UniqueCarrier

 In this version of the Splunk platform, federated search has the following restrictions.
 Some of these restrictions may be removed in upcoming versions.

-- Federated searches can run only in the fast search mode.
+- The verbose and smart search modes.
+Federated searches support only the fast search mode.

 Troubleshooting federated searches

 Federated searches can fail to return events for a variety of reasons.
 The following table covers the most common error messages and conditions and gives you some ways to resolve them.

 |Invalid federated index specified.||Provide a valid federated index name.|

 |Invalid federated provider specified.||The definition of a federated index that you are referencing in your search specifies an invalid federated provider.
 Contact your administrator and have them fix the index definition.|

 |Unauthorized.||This can happen for a variety of reasons.
 Here is a checklist of possible solutions for your administrator to run through.